CRMSB/PAPER_subspace_MESE/docs/src/index.md

 # Subspace_MESE

-Documentation for the [Subspace_MESE](https://github.com/aTrotier/PAPER_subspace_MESE) package, which implements the necessary functions to convert and reconstruct an accelerated 3D Multi-Echo Spin-Echo sequence with a subspace reconstruction in order to generate **T2** maps.
+Documentation for the [Subspace_MESE](https://github.com/CRMSB/PAPER_subspace_MESE) package, which implements the necessary functions to convert and reconstruct an accelerated 3D Multi-Echo Spin-Echo sequence with a subspace reconstruction in order to generate **T2** maps.

+## How to give credit

+If you use this package please acknowledge us by cite us : https://doi.org/10.1002/mrm.30146

+Additionally, if you use the sequence available in the MR sequence folder, please contact us to sign the sequence transfer agreement : aurelien.trotier@rmsb.u-bordeaux.fr

 ## Bruker Acquisition